-Net sales at Marmaxx increased 7% in fiscal 2016 as compared to fiscal 2015.
-The increase reflected a 3% increase from new store sales and a 4% increase from same store sales.
-The same store sales increase of 4% in fiscal 2016 is on top of a 1% increase in the prior year.
-Same store sales growth at Marmaxx for fiscal 2016 was driven by an increase in customer traffic.
+The same store sales increase of 4% in fiscal 2016 was on top of a 1% increase in the prior year.
+Same store sales growth at Marmaxx for fiscal 2016 was due to an increase in customer traffic.
 Marmaxx same store sales also reflect an increase in units sold, which was more than offset by a decrease in the average ticket.
 Our merchandise mix and pricing strategy throughout fiscal 2016 resulted in the lower average ticket which we believe contributed to strong growth in customer traffic and in units sold.
 Geographically, same store sales were strong throughout most of the country with the Southeast region particularly strong.
 Home fashions outperformed apparel for fiscal 2016 with both categories posting same store sales growth.